What is the German Doll Company?

 During the heyday of the German porcelain making industry in 1900, the area of the Thuringian Wald (in what was formerly East Germany) had as many as 200 factories producing dolls for the American market.
 The Hertwig factory in Katzhutte alone turned out 2.000 dozen dolls per day during the winter months!
 Seconds were usually disposed of by merely dumping them behind the factory or using them as filler beneath factory floorboards - an inexpensive substitute for insulation materials.
 Along with the huge number of dolls being turned out every day also came an equally large number of plaster molds in which each porcelain doll head, arms, legs, etc. had to be poured.

-At the very most, one mold can be used to pour 15 doll heads, as the features of each piece become less crisp with each pouring.
+At the very most, one mold could be used to pour 15 doll heads, as the features of each piece become less crisp with each pouring.
 Instead of disposing thousands of molds per week, molds were often mortared into interior and exterior walls of the porcelain factories, or given to the poor factory workers who gladly used them to build chicken houses, barns or homes - again an inexpensive substitute for expensive building materials.
+Only a few of the porcelain factories remain standing, lost through war or fire.
+Most of those that did survive have been torn down since the reunification of Germany.

 Note: There no longer is a German Doll Co. website, & most probably registered company.
 Also Roland Schlegel (the German founder of the German Doll Co.) has been, & continues to sell duplicate German Doll Co.
 Bonzo figurines on eBay.
 They are not marked German Doll Co. and are listed as old!
 Buyer beware!